1. Book your free consultation

-Once we’ve helped to find a carer we think is suitable, we’ll give the family and/or social worker access to their profile and introductory video.
-This provides an opportunity to be completely certain everyone is united behind the decision.
+Once we’ve helped to find a carer we think is suitable, we’ll send their profile and introductory video directly to your MyElder account.
+This is an opportunity to get a feel for who they are, and helps everyone involved to make a more confident decision.

 5. Carer arrives and trial week begins

 We’ll arrange travel with the carer.
-They’ll arrive between 12pm-2pm on the first day of the care package.
-The service user and family will have a trial week to be completely sure live-in care works for them.
+They’ll arrive between 12pm-2pm on the first day of the care package with plenty of time to get to know you, your family, and the local area.
+The first week is what we call the ‘trial’ week, during which you can adjust and ensure live-in care works for you.

 6. Manage care with MyElder

 MyElder organises all information around care in one, accessible place.
-From updating payment details and reading carer profiles to planning handover days and, crucially, keeping the service user’s details updated.
+From updating payment details and reading carer profiles to planning handover days and, crucially, keeping care information updated.